Every company wants to increase sales and revenue. Period.

 In order to provide strategic content for your employees, at scale, you’ll need to invest in a modern social business infrastructure.

-By updating your employees with content and encouraging them to share, you’re increasing the amount of sources pointing back to your brand, which will help increase the amount of leads funnelling through your pipe.
+By updating your employees with content and encouraging them to share, you’re increasing the number of sources pointing back to your brand, which will help increase the number of leads funneling through your pipe.

 Inbound Marketing At Its Maximum Capacity